bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	- Thruster 6 (CW propeller) with red penetrator nut
 	- Thruster 2 (CCW propeller) with red penetrator nut
 	- Tether with black penetrator nut

-At this point all of the thrusters, lights, and the tether should be loosly hanging from the end cap, and it should look something like this.

-[picture of the wires hanging from the end cap]

 ## Installing the End Cap

 To reinstall the end cap you will need the following items and tools: